 UCLA awards CPFP fellowships each year.
 The program is administered in parallel with the UC President’s Postdoctoral Fellowship Program (PPFP).
-To be considered for a CPFP fellowship, all interested candidates MUST first apply to PPFP; fellows will be selected from the same pool of applicants who identified mentors at UCLA.
+To be considered for a CPFP fellowship, all interested candidates MUST first apply to PPFP; applicants who identified mentors at UCLA and moved on to the top 10% of PPFP finalists will be reviewed for the Chancellor’s Fellowship.
 Chancellor’s Postdoctoral Fellows receive the same benefits, mentoring, and terms of appointment as the President’s Postdoctoral Fellows, including eligibility for the hiring incentive for tenure-track faculty appointments.

-Award: $47,844 starting salary, depending on the field of study and level of experience, plus benefits and up to $5,000 for research‐related and program travel expenses.
+Award: Starting salaries begin at approximately $48,200, depending on the field of study and level of experience, plus benefits and up to $5,000 for research‐related and program travel expenses.
 Each award is for a minimum of 12-months and may be renewable for an additional term upon demonstration of academic productivity.

 The Chancellor’s Postdoctoral Fellowship Program offers postdoctoral research fellowships and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to the diversity and equal opportunity at the University of California.
 The contributions to diversity may include public service towards increasing equitable access in fields where women and minorities are under-represented.
 In some fields, the contributions may include research focusing on underserved populations or understanding inequalities related to race, gender, disability or LGBT.
 The program is seeking applicants with the potential to bring to their academic and research careers the critical perspective that comes from their non-traditional educational background or understanding of the experiences of members of groups historically underrepresented in higher education in the United States.